-CLD and its partners drafted a major new report on human rights and the responsibilities of private sector online intermediaries, along with recommendations for tech companies regarding policies and practices that safeguard rights.
+In June 2016 CLD and its partners drafted a major report on human rights and the responsibilities of private sector online intermediaries, along with recommendations for tech companies regarding policies and practices that safeguard rights.
 Theeport includes a discussion on Background Issues about the role of private online actors as key mediators of human rights and their resulting responsibility to protect and promote rights.
 It then explores six specific impact areas:

 • Expanding Access, and how intermediaries should work to mitigate various digital divides.

 • Net Neutrality, which intermediaries should respect and uphold.

 • Moderation and Removal of Content, which should be done in a fair and transparent manner.

 • Addressing Privacy Concerns Online, including through strong security practices such as encryption and data minimisation.

 • Transparency and Informed Consent, including through proactive reporting on requests and actions affecting content and privacy, and through having clear, accurate and accessible terms of service.

 • Responding to State Attacks on Freedom of Expression, including how best to push back against human rights abuse and when to divest entirely from a market.

 In August 2014 CLD and Global Partners Digital published Travel Guide to the Digital World – Surveillance and International Standards, by CLD Legal Officer Michael Karanicolas.
 The Guide explores how online surveillance takes place and how it stacks up against international human rights standards, particularly in terms of privacy and freedom of expression.
 Drawing on international standards and better practice legislation from around the world, the Guide also presents a set of standards for regulating and conducting surveillance in a way which is consistent with human rights.
 It concludes with a discussion of emerging debates, and how the questions around online surveillance have altered the global discourse around human rights on the Internet.

 Copyright, Freedom of Expression and the Digital Age